uvipen/Street-fighter-A3C-ICM-pytorch/README.md

 ## Introduction

-Here is my python source code for training an agent to play street fighter.
+Here is my python source code for training an agent to play Street Fighter III Third Strike.
 By using Asynchronous Advantage Actor-Critic (A3C) algorithm introduced in the paper **Asynchronous Methods for Deep Reinforcement Learning** [paper](https://arxiv.org/abs/1602.01783), combined with Intrinsic Curiosity module introduced in the paper **Curiosity-driven Exploration by Self-supervised Prediction** [paper](https://arxiv.org/abs/1705.05363) (Note: The latter also re-introduced the former)
 <p align="center">
   <img src="demo/video.gif" width=600><br/>
   <i>Sample result</i>